Annual Safety Report

 TESTING OF THE EMERGENCY NOTIFICATION SYSTEM

 Each semester, Clarion University test its emergency notification system-Eagle Alerts.
 The process is collaboration between Finance and Administration, Marking and Communication and Computing Services.
 The Eagle Alert system is designed to provide time-sensitive information to university students, faculty and staff in the event of life threatening events.
-The system will also be used to let participants know if the campus will be closed for any reason, or if classes are delayed or cancelled.
+The system will also be used to let participants know if the campus will be closed for any reason, or if classes are delayed or canceled.
 The information you enter into this system will not be shared with any outside vendors, nor will it be retained by the university beyond the opt-out date.

 SECURITY CONSIDERATIONS IN THE MAINTENANCE OF CAMPUS FACILITIES